aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-mutually-trusted-authorization-grant.md

 # Token Exchange

-The Requesting Application makes a Token Exchange {{RFC8693}} request to the IdP's Token Endpoint with the following parameters:
+The Client makes a Token Exchange {{RFC8693}} request to the IdP's Token Endpoint with the following parameters:

-* `requested_token_type=urn:ietf:params:oauth:token-type:jwt-authorization-grant`
+* `requested_token_type=urn:ietf:params:oauth:token-type:mtag`
 * `resource` - The token endpoint of the Resource Application.
 * `scope` - The space-separated list of scopes at the Resource Application to include in the token
 * `subject_token` - The SSO assertion (SAML or OpenID Connect ID Token) for the target end-user